insanj/Snooze/README.md

 		...
 	}

-So, I assumed overriding that to swap out the notification argument would work exactly the way I wanted, and it seemed to be the start of the trail.
-Here's what I logged out:
+So, I assumed overriding *this* to swap out the notification argument would be far more effective than the previous logic check, and it seemed to be the start of the call stack.
+Here's what it logged out:

 	-[<SBClockDataProvider: 0x1708710c0> _handleAlarmSnoozedNotification:NSConcreteNotification 0x170a43450
 	{